Yourco Logo

 • A workplace texting policy protects your organization by defining consent, communication windows, prohibited content, and record retention standards.

-• The policy template in this article covers all nine rules in a ready-to-use format for HR teams.
+• The policy template in this article covers 9 best practices in a ready-to-use format for HR teams.

 • Platforms like Yourco make policy enforcement automatic by handling opt-in consent, opt-out processing, archiving, and delivery to every frontline worker via SMS.

-Understanding why unmanaged workplace texting creates legal and financial exposure helps HR teams write smarter policies.
-The Telephone Consumer Protection Act (TCPA) is commonly cited in employer-employee text communications, and consent documentation is widely considered a best practice before sending automated messages.
+Knowing what a well-built workplace texting policy needs to cover helps HR teams build a policy that works consistently across all locations and shifts.
+The Telephone Consumer Protection Act (TCPA) is commonly cited in employer-employee text communications because it requires you to get consent before sending automated messages.
+Documentation of this consent is widely considered a best practice.
 Beyond the TCPA, after-hours texts to non-exempt employees may create compensable work-time considerations under the FLSA, and transmitting sensitive data via standard SMS may raise concerns under HIPAA, GDPR, or CCPA.

-• Consent requirements before sending automated or recurring text messages
+• Consent requirements for sending automated or recurring text messages

-• Wage and hour obligations related to off-hours communication with non-exempt workers
+• Wage and hour obligations related to after-hours communication to non-exempt workers

 • Data privacy protections for sensitive employee information